kemaltekce/leanlearning/content/learning/50_priming_mess.md

 weight: 50
 ---

-The goal of **priming** is to get an abstract and rough idea about a topic.
+The goal of **priming** is to get an abstract and rough idea about a topic or concept.
 A big picture overview.
 It has to be abstract.
 Ignore the details otherwise you will get lost in them.

-The idea is to get your mind thinking, start having questions and awaken your curiosity.
+The idea is to start thinking, start having questions and awaken your curiosity.
 The LeLe method allows you to prime by making a M.E.S.S. - map, explore, skim and self-explain.